-- 1. You are unmarried or considered unmarried on the last day of the year. - 2.
-You paid more than half the cost of keeping up a home for the year. - 3.
-A qualifying person must live with you in the home for more than half the year (except for temporary absences, such as school).
+- 1. you are unmarried or considered unmarried on the last day of the year; - 2. you paid more than half the cost of keeping up a home for the year; and - 3. a qualifying person must live with you in the home for more than half the year (except for temporary absences, such as school).

-To find out more about being a head of household or a qualifying widow or widower, see federal publication 501.
+To find out more about head of household or a qualifying widow or widower, see federal publication 501.

-Line 6 - Married Filing Separate Claim
+Box 6 - Married Filing Separate Claim

-You may use this filing status if married as of December 31, 2012, and you elect to file a separate claim.
+You may use this filing status if married as of December 31, 2016, and you elect to file a separate claim.